 Test and purpose Advantages + Disadvantages Validity - Reliability - Practicality Speed - 30m sprint test Purpose: To measure your speed (s) Equipment needed: Two cones, a tape measure, stopwatch and a flat surface.
-Advantages: Validity - More valid for a sprinter than a swimmer/cyclist measuring speed.
+Advantages: The test is very easy to set up and conduct Requires minimal equipment Can be conducted in or outside.
+Disadvantages: Human error when timing scores You may need another person to help you with the test.
+Validity - More valid for a sprinter than a swimmer/cyclist measuring speed.
 Reliability - The test must be conducted the same way each time to ensure reliability.
 The 35m distance must be measured carefully each time, and the test should be completed in the same weather conditions and terrain.
 Also, same warm up must be complete each time.
 Practicality - A practical test to conduct very easy to set up and minimal equipment/space needed.